 Note down what went wrong, who you spoke to and when and what you agreed, if anything.
 This is more important if your original agreement was made verbally, as your complaint will be harder to prove.

 Stash pics and other evidence to back up your case, such as receipts or terms and conditions.
-Receipts are not essential to have (or give, although nearly all stores do), but proof of purchase - a cheque book stub, bank statement or credit card statement - usually is.
+Receipts are not essential to have (or give, although nearly all stores do), but proof of purchase - a bank or credit card statement, or a cheque book stub - usually is.
 Don't post originals to sellers, because you'll need a back-up.

 Keep a log of any extra costs